 Any review must be undertaken before marks are submitted to the awarding body.
 Sufficient time will be given to candidates in order to allow them to review copies of material, as necessary, and reach a decision.
 The centre will also allow sufficient time for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body’s deadline.

-Please reference the Internal Appeals Procedure (Internal Assessments) policy on the downloads section of this website should you be unhappy with your marks.
+Please reference the Centre Assessed Marks Policy and the Internal Appeals Procedure (Internal Assessments) Policy should you be unhappy with your marks.

 Information for Candidates – On-Screen Tests

 Information for Candidates – Social Media

 For all other policies such as the below, please send a request email on the contact page:

 You must attend all examinations on your individual Candidate Statement of Entry.

 Misreading the timetable will not be acceptable as an explanation for absence.